Simply Healthy Family may collect a share of sales or other compensation from the links on this page.

 Every Oven is Different

 Every oven will take a different amount of time to heat up to the desired temperature.
-You know how your oven works the best, so keep this in mind when you think about where in the oven the cake should go and how long to wait for the oven to preheat.
+You know how your oven works the best, so keep this in mind when you think about where the cake should go and how long to wait for the oven to preheat

 Texture and Consistency are Important